 He came and said, “I want to be your friend, I want to forgive you, I want to love you,” and the great majority of people said, “We don’t want You.”

 But then verse 12 says this, “Yet those who believed in Him, who believed on His name, He gave the right,” or, “the power to become children of God.”
 Those who received Him, those who said, “You know what?
 I want the pardon, I want the gift.”

-I heard a story of a guy that was on death row and it was in the Midwest, I don’t know, like, Indiana, Minnesota, somewhere in there.
+It was a story of a guy that was on death row and it was in the Midwest, I don’t know, like, Indiana, Minnesota, somewhere in there.
 And the guy was on death row, was really hardened and bitter, but his family was just torn up by it.
 And they had appeal after appeal after appeal and finally the governor was going out of office or something and they just asked, “Would you please, please, please?”

 And so the governor decides he is going to pardon this guy.
 And so he actually does.
 He pardons him of his sentence.
 And I can’t remember whether he was really old or what the situation was but he pardoned him.
 And the guy was so hard hearted he said, “You know what?
 I don’t want your blank pardon.”
 And the governor, true story, said, “Let it be known, in this state, on this day, that so-and-so will be executed but he will not be executed because of his guilt.
 He will be executed because he refused the pardon.”
 His guilt was forgiven but he refused the pardon.

 Now, I don’t know about you, but that seems rather dumb.
 Could we agree on that one?
 If that was your dad or your brother or your friend, just, are you kidding me?